Service Learning is recognised as a powerful pedagogical tool.

 Service Learning in Ireland

-We offer programs throughout Ireland for both individuals and faculty-led groups.
+We offer programmes throughout Ireland for both individuals and faculty-led groups.
 Our courses are designed to integrate academic learning with experiences that foster cultural immersion, identity exploration, and global engagement.

-We tailor each program to university requirements so academic credit is easily obtained and include space for reflection seminars.
-Home-stay accommodation is a key part of the program as it further supports cultural exchange and immersion but other accommodation is also available.
+We tailor each programme to university requirements so academic credit is easily obtained and include space for reflection seminars.
+Home-stay accommodation is a key part of the programme as it further supports cultural exchange and immersion but other accommodation is also available.

-For faculty-led programs we suggest a minimum of one week and have flexible start dates based on your semester schedule!
+For faculty-led programmes we suggest a minimum of one week and have flexible start dates based on your semester schedule!

 Our current projects